jaafreitas/scratch-microbit-extension/README.md

 Note: This ScratchX BBC micro:bit extension was developed to extend the operation system plataforms that [oficial extension](https://llk.github.io/microbit-extension/) supports, which only works with Mac OS X at this time.

+This extension is known to work on Windows 10 + Chrome, Ubuntu 16.04 + Firefox and Raspberry PI 3 RASPBIAN + Chromium.

 # Getting Started
 Sorry, there is no installer yet, so we need some manual steps.
 1. Download the [makecode-microbit-scratch-extension.hex](firmware/makecode-microbit-scratch-extension.hex) and copy it to the BBC micro:bit using a USB cable.